Life History Events

 Event's description tabs are provided so that users may place notes directly into the models they develop.

 HexSim includes an extensive validation scheme that attempts to flag invalid parameter values.
-In most cases, invalid parameters and events will be identified with a icon.
+In most cases, invalid parameters and events will be identified with a red exclamation point icon.
 Also, a tool-tip (a small message window) will pop up when the mouse is placed over the red exclamation point.
-These tool-tips can be valuable parameterization aids.
+These tool-tips can be valuable debugging aids.

-All of the basic operations that act on events can be accessed through the event context menu (see image below).
+All of the basic operations that act on events can be accessed through the event context menu (obtained by right-clicking).
 This context menu has options for event creation, editing, copying, renaming, and deletion.
 The context menu also provides access to event coloring, triggering, and some display parameters.

 Each HexSim event can be assigned a color.
 This is done using tools available in the event context menu.
 Coloring events can add clarity to the life cycle structure.
 Automatically generated events will be colored black (when added by population creation) or gray (when added by trait builders), but these colors can be changed.

 Event triggers can be used to make events active for just a subset of the simulation time steps.
 Events may trigger once, or during a period defined by a starting and ending time step.
 In the latter case, a periodicity setting is also available.
 For example, suppose an event starts at time step 5, has a period of 3, and triggers for just 1 time step per period.
 The event will then execute on time steps 5, 8, 11, 14, etc. An event that starts at time step 5 and has a period of 10 will execute on time steps 5, 15, 25, 35, etc. If the time step is a day, and an event starts on step 150, triggers with period 365, and triggers for 30 time steps per period, then the event will fire for a month each year, beginning on the 150 day of the year.